-Author: Brian Jones, Clinical Pharmacist
+Author: HPS Clinical Pharmacist

 Many people don’t think about home infusion therapy until it becomes personal.
 When you or a loved one is prescribed a medication therapy to be administered via infusion, it’s normal to have a lot of questions.
 The clinical pharmacists at Hy-Vee Pharmacy Solution (HPS) are familiar with the infusion therapy process and are here to answer your common home infusion questions.